Pistrie/lootarr/README.md

 Currently, the script will set up 6 containers:
 - gluetun       - A vpn container with automatic kill switch
-- jackett       - API support for torrent trackers
+- prowlarr      - API support for torrent trackers
 - flaresolverr  - Proxy server to bypass Cloadflare protection
 - qbittorrent   - BitTorrent client
 - radarr        - Downloads movies using a torrent client like qbittorrent